 8. The Corporate Assembly and the Board of Directors, composition and independence

 The composition of the Board of Directors is intended to serve the interests of all the shareholders and meet the company’s need for competence, capacity and diversity.
 The Board’s composition meets the requirements of the Norwegian Code of Practice for Corporate Governance as regards Board members’ independence of the company’s executive management, main shareholders and material business relationships.
-Three of the Board members are defined as non-independent of the company’s main shareholders.
+Two of the Board members are defined as non-independent of the company’s main shareholders.
 All the Board members are defined as independent of the company’s executive management or material business relationships.
 There are few instances in which Board members are disqualified from considering Board matters.
 Representatives of the executive management are not members of the company’s Board of Directors.

-Further pursuant to Article 4 of Orkla’s Articles of Association, the shareholderelected members of the Board of Directors are required to own shares in the company with a view to strengthening the shared financial interests of shareholders and Board members.
-A more detailed description of the number of Orkla shares owned by each member of the Board, their background, qualifications, term of service and independence, how long they have been an Orkla Board member and any material functions in other companies and organisations is provided in the PDF "The Board of Directors of Orkla ASA" below.
-Information regarding each Board member’s attendance at Board meetings is also provided there.
+Further pursuant to Article 4 of Orkla’s Articles of Association, the shareholder-elected members of the Board of Directors are required to own shares in the company with a view to strengthening the shared financial interests of shareholders and Board members.
+A more detailed description of the number of Orkla shares owned by each member of the Board, the members’ background, qualifications, term of service and independence, how long they have been an Orkla Board member and any material functions in other companies and organisations is provided on About Orkla > Key personnel > The Board of Directors, along with information regarding each Board member’s attendance at Board meetings.